Last updated on: December 29th, 2022

 Normal Working Hours

-No Employer shall employ any of his employees for a workweek of more than 40 hours unless such employee receives compensation for his employment in excess of the hours above specified at a rate not less than 1 1/2 times the regular rate at which he is employed.
-Any employer may employ any employee for a period or periods of not more than 10 hours in the aggregate in any workweek in excess of the maximum hours specified without paying the compensation for overtime employment.
+Any employer may employ any employee for a period or periods of not more than 10 hours in the aggregate in any workweek in excess of the maximum hours (i.e.40 hours) without paying the compensation for overtime employment.

 It is adjustable only if the change is designed to be permanent.
 Each week is considered on its own for purposes of calculating overtime.
 The hours of two or more weeks may not be averaged.
 Under state law, employers must pay for travel time performed by employees for the benefit of their employers, such as responding to an emergency call back to work outside normal work hours.